Speak to a qualified cancer nurse

 Anaemia – A low red blood cell count is called anaemia.
 This can make you feel tired, breathless or dizzy.
 Your treatment team will monitor your red blood cell levels and suggest treatment if necessary.

 Risk of infections – Chemotherapy drugs can lower the number of white blood cells that fight infections caused by bacteria.
-If you get an infection caused by a virus, such as a cold, flu or COVID-19, the risk of getting a bacterial infection is increased even more.
-It is important to have good hand and mouth hygiene, and social distancing and isolation are recommended.
+If you get an infection caused by a virus, such as a cold, flu or COVID-19, the risk of getting a bacterial infection is further increased.
+Talk to your doctor about being vaccinated against flu and COVID-19.
+Good hand and mouth hygiene and social distancing are also important measures to reduce the risk of infection.
 If you feel unwell or have a temperature above 38°C, call your doctor immediately or go to the hospital emergency department.

 Mouth ulcers – Some chemotherapy drugs cause mouth sores, ulcers and thickened saliva, which make it difficult to swallow.
 Your treatment team will explain how to take care of your mouth.